apostrophecms/docs/docs/major-changes.md

 A3 has a new module format designed to help developers understand how to structure their code and eliminate common hassles in development.

-We'll describe the new sections here, but be sure to take a closer look by following the example on the [module format example](/module-format-example.md) page.
+We'll briefly describe the new sections here, but be sure to take a closer look by following the example on the [module format example](/module-format-example.md) page.

 ### `fields`